GeekLord04/GeekLord04/README.md

 - 👨🏽‍💻 A student and a newbie Android developer
 - 🌱 Still struggling with functions :(
 - 👽 Also feeding on memes
-- 🎼 Send me more Indie songs for coding
+- 🎼 Send me more Indie songs
 - 📫 Connect with me

 <p align="center">